Table of Contents

 TDS (Tax Deducted at Source) is a concept aimed at collecting tax in every source of income.
 In a balance sheet, it is shown on the assets section right after the head current assets.

-8. Difference between Account payable and Account receivable?
-This is a very commonly used question accountant Interview question?
+8. Difference between Accounts payable and Accounts receivable?
+This is a very commonly used question accountant Interview question.

 Accounts payable is defined as the company owes it purchased goods or services on credit from a vendor or supplier.